Student FAQs

 Is John Adams a brick-and-mortar or online college?

-John Adams is a brick-and-mortar college with an online capability for those who live too far away to come to class in person.
-We are located in Murray, Utah.
+John Adams is a brick-and-mortar college with an online capability for those who live too far away to attend in person.
+We are located in Provo, Utah.
 Learning happens best in person, but attending class online is a great option for those who need it.

 Will a John Adams College degree give me the